leemorgan/NSData-LAMCompression/README.md

 =====
 LAMCompression is a category on NSData that provides data compression and decompression functionality by wrapping CompressionLib, a new library available on OS 10.11 and iOS 9.0

+LAMCompression is written in Objective-C. For the Swift version see [Compression](https://github.com/leemorgan/NSData-Compression).

 Installation
 =====